mvllow/dots/readme.md

 ## Signing GitHub commits with GPG

-The setup script will install the following for you (including Keybase).
+The setup script will install the following for you (minus Keybase).
 The rest was left out of the script to prevent complexity.

 ```sh
 $ brew install gnupg pinentry-mac